nerai/CMenu/doc/conditional-commands.md

 	$ subclassed
 	Disabled subclassed command was enabled!

-Disabled commands are not displayed by `help`:
+Disabled commands are not displayed by `help`.

 	$ help
 	Available commands: